Charles A. Adeogun-Phillips: International Prosecution career

 Between 2006 and 2007, Charles led the high-profile genocide trial of Francois Karera, the former Governor of Kigali-Rural prefecture charged with directing and participating in the massacre of 5,000 (Five Thousand) Tutsi refugees gathered at the Ntarama Catholic Church on 15 April 1994 and of another 50,000 (Fifty Thousand) Tutsi civilians killed in the Nyamata area thereafter.
 The Ntarama church and the Nyamata massacre site have since become two of six genocide memorial sites in Rwanda.

 Having led complex plea negotiations in the Vincent Rutaganira, Paul Bisengimana and Juvenal Rugambarara cases between 2004 and 2007 which resulted in guilty pleas to serious violations of international humanitarian law, Adeogun-Phillips is one of the few international prosecutors in the world who have contributed to the development and practice of guilty plea negotiations in the context of large-scale international crimes.

 Charles also led a team of international prosecutors in the retrial of Lt.
 Col Tharcisse Muvunyi, between 17 June and 2 October 2009, on the charges of direct and public incitement to commit genocide.
 He had led the original trial in the case between 28 February 2005 and 23 June 2006 following which the defendant was convicted.
 However, on 29 August 2008, the Appeals Chamber reversed all the convictions against the defendant and ordered a retrial on the charge of direct and public incitement to commit genocide.
 The retrial in the Muvunyi case in 2009 was the first of its kind before any of the international criminal tribunals.

 Other notable international genocide trials he led include that of the former Deputy-Governor, Dominique Ntawukulilyayo, in 2009 and that of the former Finance Minister, Emmanuel Ndindabahizi between 2003 and 2004.
 He was also prosecution counsel on the Ignace Bagilishema and Alfred Musema trials between 1999 and 2000.

 As an international prosecutor, Charles prevailed in trials against some of the world's most reputed criminal defence lawyers including Ramsey Clarke-–the 66th Attorney-General of the United States (1967–69) and lawyer to controversial figures such as Slobodan Milošević, Radovan Karadžić and Saddam Hussein; Edward Medvene-–who represented Fred Goldman in the civil action against O. J. Simpson over the killing of his son, Ron Goldman; French lawyer, François Roux; and Steven Kay, QC, the court-appointed lawyer for former Serbian President Slobodan Milošević.

+His publications include; contribution to International Criminal Investigations, Law and Practice -“The Challenges of International Investigations and Prosecutions: Perspectives of a Prosecutor” (2018 Eleven International Publishing, The Hague); contribution to International Criminal Law Issues: Contributions in pursuit of accountability for Africa and the World – “The Evolution and Practice of Guilty Pleas in International Criminal Law” (2022 T.M.C Asser Press, The Hague).
+Ensuring Justice in Libya (2011, Jurist, Pittsburgh University Law School); The concept of an International Anti-corruption Court: a Reality or a Pipe Dream?
+(2024, Counsel Magazine, published by LexisNexis UK).